Prevention of excess weight in children

 - With HSPP, and insulin resistance, the appointment of metformin (Siofor, Glucophage, metfogamma, etc.) is recommended.
 The course of treatment is from 3 to 12 months.

 - In case of disorders of fat metabolism, the appointment of alpha-lipoic acid (berlin) is recommended.
 The course of treatment is 2 months.

 - With high blood pressure, soothing herbal preparations are prescribed, such as person, glycine, valerian, phenibut, Novo passit, etc. With a persistent increase in pressure, noblest, and enalapril are recommended.

 - Diphenin is well-proven and can help eliminate pink streaks (stretch marks).

 - In girls with increased hairiness and acne, bromocriptine may be prescribed, which has a positive effect on these processes.

 Obesity prevention in most cases does not represent a large material cost on the part of the parents.
-All that is required is careful monitoring of the child’s nutrition, weight gain and the general condition of the child .
+All that is required is careful monitoring of the child’s nutrition, weight gain, and general condition of the child.